carpentries-incubator/high-dimensional-stats-r/_episodes/01-introduction-to-high-dimensional-data.md

 > Descriptions of three research questions and their datasets are given below.
 > Which of these are considered to have high-dimensional data?
 >
-> 1. Predicting patient blood pressure using cholesterol level in blood, age,
+> 1. Predicting patient blood pressure using: cholesterol level in blood, age,
->    and BMI measurements collected from 100 patients.
+>    and BMI measurements, collected from 100 patients.
-> 2. Predicting patient blood pressure using cholesterol level in blood, age,
+> 2. Predicting patient blood pressure using: cholesterol level in blood, age,
->    and BMI as well as information from 200,000 single nucleotide polymorphisms
+>    and BMI, as well as information on 200,000 single nucleotide polymorphisms
 >    from 100 patients.
-> 3. Predicting length of time patients spend in hospital with pneumonia.
+> 3. Predicting the length of time patients spend in hospital with pneumonia infection
->    infection using measurements on age, BMI, length of time with symptoms,
+>    using: measurements on age, BMI, length of time with symptoms,
->    number of symptoms, and percentage of neutrophils in blood using data
+>    number of symptoms, and percentage of neutrophils in blood, using data
 >    from 200 patients.
 > 4. Predicting probability of a patient's cancer progressing using gene
->    expression data as well as data associated with general patient health
+>    expression data from 20,000 genes, as well as data associated with general patient health
 >    (age, weight, BMI, blood pressure) and cancer growth (tumour size,
 >    localised spread, blood test results).
 >